Toddler Travel Gear

 The Best Toddler Snackbox: The YumBox

-The YumBox is one of my favourite toddler inventions of all time.
+The YumBox is one of my favorite toddler inventions of all time.
 It’s cute, practical, and highly appealing to easily distracted toddlers.
 This thing is great for storing travel snacks for toddlers on your vacation.
 My son has always been a picky eater, and this lunch box has really helped me to get him to try new foods (although we are still working on the color green).
-The YumBox compartments are the perfect size a variety of snack-size treats and the YumBox can even hold liquids like yogurt and applesauce.
+The YumBox compartments are the perfect size for a variety of snack-size treats and the YumBox can even hold liquids like yogurt and applesauce.

 We make use of the YumBox throughout our trip.
 We fill it up with extra-appealing snacks for distractions on the plane or in line-ups.
 On a long flight with a toddler, unlimited snacks is key!
 If we are staying at a resort, we will fill the YumBox up at breakfast and keep it in our bag for snacking all day long.
 On trips where we have our own kitchen, we buy healthy snacks and divide them into the YumBox every morning.
 The YumBox has either 4 or 6 compartments allowing for a nice variety of snacks you know your toddler will eat, and some good stuff to sneak in as well.
 It is a must-have!